 2. Research everything.

-Instead of relying on your hunches or trial and error, make an informed opinion about everything.
+Instead of relying on your hunches or trial and error, make an informed opinion about everything such as purchase order requirements, competitors in your market, and so on.

 - · Research business ideas